Caesarea (modern town): Rothschild Caesarea Foundation and Development Corporation

 After the establishment of the State of Israel, the Rothschild family agreed to transfer most of its land holdings to the new state.
 A different arrangement was reached for the 35,000 dunams of land the family owned in and around modern Caesarea: after turning over the land to the state, it was leased back (for a period of 200 years) to a new charitable foundation.
 In his will, Edmond James de Rothschild stipulated that this foundation would further education, arts and culture, and welfare in Israel.
 The Caesarea Edmond Benjamin de Rothschild Foundation was formed and run based on the funds generated by the sale of Caesarea land which the Foundation is responsible for maintaining.
-The Foundation is owned half by the Rothschild family, and half by the State of Israel.
+The Foundation is owned half by the Rothschild family, and half by the State of Israel and enjoys a special tax-exempt status.

 The Rothschild Caesarea Foundation established the Caesarea Edmond Benjamin de Rothschild Development Corporation Ltd. (CDC; Hebrew: החברה לפיתוח קיסריה אדמונד בנימין דה רוטשילד) in 1952 to act as its operations arm.
 The company transfers all profits from the development of Caesarea to the Foundation, which in turn contributes to organizations that advance higher education and culture across Israel.
 The goal of the CDC is to establish a unique community that combines quality of life and safeguarding the environment with advanced industry and tourism.

-Today, the Chairman of the Rothschild Caesarea Foundation and the CDC is Baron Benjamin de Rothschild, the great-grandson of Baron Edmond de Rothschild.
+Today, the Chairman of the Rothschild Caesarea Foundation and the CDC is Ariane de Rothschild, widow of Benjamin de Rothschild, the great-grandson of Baron Edmond de Rothschild.

 As well as carrying out municipal services, the CDC markets plots for real-estate development, manages the nearby industrial park, and runs the Caesarea's golf course and country club, Israel's only 18-hole golf course.

 Modern Caesarea, or Kesariya, remains today the only locality in Israel managed by a private organization rather than a municipal government.
 It is one of Israel's most upscale residential communities.
 The Baron de Rothschild still maintains a home in Caesarea, as do many business tycoons from Israel and abroad.